 There is nothing unique when it comes to conveyancing in Whaley Bridge registration formalities.
 Rather than based on location, timescales can vary according to who lodges the application, whether there are errors and whether the Land registry must send notices to any third persons or bodies.
 Currently approximately 80% of submission are fully addressed within two weeks but occasionally there can be protracted delays.
 Historically registration takes place once the new owner has moved in to the property therefore registration formalities is not always an essential issue but if it is urgent that the the registration takes place urgently then you or your lawyers must speak with the land registry and explain the circumstances.

-I opted to have a survey done on a property in Whaley Bridge before instructing lawyers.
-I have been advised that there is a flying freehold overhang to the property.
-My surveyor has said that some mortgage companies tend not issue a mortgage on this type of house.
+I decided to have a survey done on a property in Whaley Bridge before instructing lawyers.
+I have been told that there is a flying freehold element to the property.
+My surveyor advised that some lenders tend refuse to give a mortgage on such a house.

 It varies from the lender to lender.
-Lloyds has different requirements from Birmingham Midshires.
-Should you wish to call us we can check with the relevant lender.
-If you lender is happy to lend one our lawyers can assist as they are used to dealing with flying freeholds in Whaley Bridge.
-Conveyancing will be smoother if you use a solicitor in Whaley Bridge especially if they are familiar with such properties in Whaley Bridge.
+HSBC has different requirements for example to Nationwide.
+If you call us we can look into this further with the appropriate lender.
+If you lender is happy to lend one our lawyers can assist as they are accustomed to dealing with flying freeholds in Whaley Bridge.
+Conveyancing may be slightly more expensive based on your lender's requirements.